 Since 1993, Palestinians have received more than $1.7 billion in U.S. economic assistance via USAID projects.
 U.S. organizations, like ANERA, United Palestinian Appeal, AMIDEAST, Kinder USA, the Near East Foundation, Holy Land Christian Ecumenical Foundation, Mercy Corps, and others have worked to repair the infrastructure Israel has crushed over the years.

 To add insult to injury, on Feb.
-20 the U.S. Treasury Department froze the assets of the Ohio-based nonprofit charitable organization, KindHearts, a longtime advertiser in the Washington Report.
+20 the U.S. Treasury Department froze the assets of the Ohio-based nonprofit charitable organization, KindHearts, a longtime advertiser in the Washington Report on Middle East Affairs.
 The government claims the organization has contributed aid to Hamas-affiliated organizations.
 Similar post-9/11 actions against Muslim charities caused untold hardship to Palestinians.
 Most charges were dropped after lengthy and costly court cases.

 Two dozen Arab American and humanitarian groups held a day-long summit on Palestinian aid in Washington, DC on Feb.
 17. Following the summit, Dr. Ziad Asali of the American Task Force on Palestine, Dr. James Zogby of the Arab American Institute, and ANERA’s Dr. Peter Gubser spoke to reporters at the National Press Club about the humanitarian and political consequences of suspending U.S. aid.